Civil Engineering (CE)

 CE 7366.
 Advanced Statistical and Econometric Modeling.

-This course focuses on a comprehensive understanding of statistical and econometric analysis techniques, emphasizing their application in civil engineering and scientific data analysis.
-It covers model-estimation methods that extend beyond traditional statistics courses, providing students with a broad range of data-analysis applications while discussing underlying theories and limitations for proper comprehension and application.
+This course provides a comprehensive understanding of statistical and econometric analysis techniques, emphasizing their application in civil engineering and scientific data analysis.
+It introduces advanced model estimation methods beyond traditional statistics courses, with focused instruction in NLOGIT and R for econometric modeling.
+Students will learn to implement, interpret, and critically evaluate count data models, classification models, and choice models using real-world datasets while developing a strong understanding of underlying theories, assumptions, and limitations relevant to applied engineering and research contexts.
 Prerequisite: CE 7363 with a grade of "B" or better.

 Grade Mode: Standard Letter